AlexSwensen/alexswensen.io/posts/vscode-python3-intellisense.md

 excerpt: Because for some reason it isn't setup by default...
 ---

+> Edit Oct 10, 2024: This post is a bit outdated.
+I would recommend using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) by Microsoft.
+It is much more stable and has better support for Python3.
+None of the following changes should be necessary, but I will leave them here for posterity and in case you are dealing with issues.

 So recently while working on a project I have transitioned into doing a lot more work in our Flask based backend.
 I think I have been spoiled by the amount of intellisense that is built into TypeScript, because working without it in Python3 is _not_ pleasant.
 At one point it worked perfectly fine with the VSCode Python extension installed, and sometimes I would install the [importmagic](https://marketplace.visualstudio.com/items?itemName=brainfit.vscode-importmagic) extension as well to get imports to work.
 Well not so much anymore.
 So I spent a few hours trying to figure this out.

 Turns out the native Python extension tries to use `jedi` for intellisense, but (at least in my configuration) it doesn't seem to work.
 Thankfully there is another alternative.
 Microsoft also develops the `python-language-server` package for vscode.
 In order to enable it you have to disable Jedi.